BrandonBartram98/BrandonBartram98/README.md

 Redesigning the website for GiddyDBar and adding a cms to it. <br>
 Cool VR + AR stuff at Immersive Studios

-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently learning Unity,
-Web Backend
+Web Backend,
 Machine Learning

 - 💬 Talk to me about VR, Web Dev Opportunites, Open Source, JavaScript, C#